cjfinan/gaming-central/README.md

   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-  You can view the live site here :
+  You can view the live site here : [Gamers Central](https://cjfinan.github.io/gaming-central/)

   ## Techonologies Used